Bergflix/youtube-checker/README.md

 ## Requirements
 - Have a YouTube Data API v3 Key
 - Have a Discord Webhook-Token
+- At least Node.js v12 installed

 ## Installation
-Clone this Repository into the destination folder with\
-`git clone https://Bergflix/youtube-checker.git`
+Clone this Repository into the destination folder with `git clone https://Bergflix/youtube-checker.git` and install all dependencies with `npm install`

 ## Configuration
 Define your specific settings in the `config.json` File